 Erzberger replied that he did.

 Then Foch nodded to Weygand, who read out the terms.
-The Germans listed in stunned silence as the price of a ceasefire was explained.
+The Germans listened in stunned silence as the price of a ceasefire was explained.
 The expected conditions were there, of course - all German military personnel to evacuate all French territory immediately, including Alsace and Lorraine, all allied military and civilian prisoners to be released - but the other conditions added up to a terrible humiliation for Germany:

 All German prisoners to remain in captivity.

 The Allied blockade, which had prevented food from reaching Germany, to remain in force.

 The allied forces to occupy Germany.